Which of the following best describes osmosis? | Channels for Pearson+

 1

-Step 2: Recall the direction of water movement in osmosis.
-Water molecules move from an area of high water concentration (or low solute concentration) to an area of low water concentration (or high solute concentration).
+Step 2: Recognize that osmosis occurs across a selectively permeable membrane, which allows certain molecules (like water) to pass through while blocking others.

-Step 3: Identify the role of the selectively permeable membrane.
-This membrane allows only certain molecules, such as water, to pass through while blocking others, such as solutes.
+Step 3: Note that osmosis involves the movement of water molecules from a region of higher water concentration (or lower solute concentration) to a region of lower water concentration (or higher solute concentration).
+This movement aims to balance solute concentrations on both sides of the membrane.

-Step 4: Analyze the options provided.
-Eliminate choices that do not describe the movement of water molecules or that involve energy, as osmosis is a passive process.
+Step 4: Compare the given options to the definition of osmosis.
+Eliminate choices that involve active transport, bulk movement, or solute movement against the concentration gradient, as these do not describe osmosis.

-Step 5: Select the correct description of osmosis: 'The movement of water molecules from an area of high water concentration to an area of low water concentration across a selectively permeable membrane.'
+Step 5: Identify the correct option: 'The diffusion of water molecules across a selectively permeable membrane,' as it aligns with the definition and characteristics of osmosis.

 Related Videos